Ministerial Pitfalls and Abuses

-The four pitfalls of ministers are 1. sexual misconduct, 2. greed, 3. arrogance and 4. legalism, which is sterile religiosity (pick up a copy of my book Legalism Unmasked for more details).
+The four pitfalls of ministers are 1. sexual misconduct, 2. greed, 3. arrogance and 4. legalism, which is sterile religiosity (pick up a copy of my book Legalism Unmasked for more details; here’s the eBook version).
 It’s no surprise that the first three correspond to what the Bible says are the three categories of sin: the lust of the flesh, the lust of the eyes and the pride of life (1 John 2:16).
 Two well-known ministerial scandals in the late 80s correspond to the first two: Jimmy Swaggart and Jim Baker.
 All believers, of course, have to be wary of these common pitfalls, how much more so those who aspire to be leaders?

 Examples of Ministerial Abuse in the New Testament

 Paul founded the Corinthian church on his second missionary journey.
 He stayed in Corinth for at least a year and a half feeding the believers the Word of God before venturing off to other areas (Acts 18:11).
 Two or three years later Paul heard some disturbing news about the church so he wrote them a few letters of instruction, encouragement and correction.
 The epistles known as 1 Corinthians and 2 Corinthians are the two surviving letters.
 Notice Paul’s comments in this passage:

 You gladly put up with fools since you are so wise!
 (20) In fact, you even put up with anyone who enslaves you or exploits you or takes advantage of you or pushes himself forward or slaps you in the face.
 (21) To my shame I admit that we were too weak for that!

 2 Corinthians 11:19-21

 During Paul’s absence some arrogant authoritarians rose up and were abusing the believers.
 He blatantly calls these corrupt leaders “fools.”
 Paul then details five ways in which the authoritarians were abusing the believers: